Wolverine971/9takes/src/blog/community/three-sided-die.md

 ## Steven Pinker's Critique of Rationality

-Contemporary psychologist Steven Pinker has questioned the importance of rationality in human behavior, pointing out that much of what we observe in people's actions seems to be irrational.
+Professor of psychology Steven Pinker has questioned the importance of rationality in human behavior, pointing out that much of what we observe in people's actions seems to be irrational.
+He call for people to simply be more rational and says that the more rational we are the more progress we attain.
+He goes on to list the many logical fallacies that people should avoid.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qdzNKQwkp-Y?clip=Ugkx8yRqv5d6YujTR7xQl8nYx6UYvD3OrTgr&amp;clipt=EPPrARjlpwQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 This perspective may be seen as an extension of Aristotle's theory, which posits that the irrational part of the soul is responsible for desires and emotions.
 However, Pinker's focus on irrationality may not present the complete picture of the human mind.

 ## The Three-Sided Die: Embracing Complexity